Zutatensuppe/robyottoko/README.md

-# Robyottoko - Twitch bot
+# Robyottoko - Twitch Bot

 Robyottoko provides an interface for your twitch bots.